Germany in June: Everything You Need To Know Before You Visit

 Attending a Traditional German Beer Garden

 Every visit to Germany is complete with spending time in a traditional beer garden.
 Locals gather in these communal spaces to enjoy good beer, hearty food, and each other's company under the shade of chestnut trees.
-Beer gardens, such as the Chinesischer Turm in Munich or Prater Garten in Berlin, offer a relaxed setting to enjoy Bavarian beers and classic dishes like schnitzel and potato salad.
+Beer gardens, such as the Chinesischer Turm in Munich or Prater Garten in Berlin, offer a relaxed setting to enjoy Bavarian beers and classic dishes.

 For an even richer experience, consider joining the beer and evening food tour in Munich, Germany.
 The friendly atmosphere and often live music make beer gardens the perfect place to unwind and experience Germany’s famous hospitality and love for good beer.